Thunder Run: Meiktila 1945 - Buy now at Chiselbury Publishing

 Jack Bowsher's second book Thunder Run: Meiktila 1945, out in June 2025.

-Thunder Run: Meiktila 1945 Out June 2025 from Chiselbury Publishing
+Thunder Run: Meiktila 1945 Buy Now from Chiselbury Publishing, Amazon, Waterstones, and many more.

 Many histories of the Burma Campaign climax with the incredible battles of Imphal and Kohima in 1944.
 The reconquest of Burma that followed in 1945 is often, taken granted: it was just mopping up.
 Yet that campaign was the culmination of the journey that the British and Indian armies had gone through since December 1941.
 This was achieved without the lavish scale of materiel afforded in other theatres, and in a location that posed varied and extreme geographical challenges.